-- If left_len is not a multiple of 4 add min number of 0’s in the beginning to make length of left substring a multiple of 4.
+- If left_len is not a multiple of 4, i.e., grouping into exact group of 4 bits is not possible, then add minimum number of 0’s in the beginning to make length of left substring a multiple of 4.

-- If right_len is not a multiple of 4 add min number of 0’s in the end to make length of right substring a multiple of 4.
+- Similarly, If right_len is not a multiple of 4, then add minimum number of 0’s in the end to make length of right substring a multiple of 4.

-- Now, from the left extract one by one substrings of length 4 and add its corresponding hex code to the result.
+- Now, from the left, extract each group (substrings of length 4) one by one and add its corresponding Hexadecimal code to the result.

 - If in between a decimal(‘.’) is ecountered then add it to the result.

 Below is the implementation of the above approach: